shchilkin/shchilkin/README.md

 ### Hi there 👋, my name is Aleksandr

+#### About me

 I'm passionate about web development, open-source software and UI design.
 Currently working at Dream Broker Oy as a Junior Software Engineer.

+- 👨‍💻 I’m currently working on: Studying Kotlin and Android Development in order to support the team developing android project.
+- 📖 I’m currently learning: 3D modeling with Blender - [Best Blender Course](https://bestblendercourse.com).
+- 👨‍🎓 What I want to learn next: Study anvanced features of Next.js in order to improve my UI Colors Project.
+- 📫 How to reach me: `shchilkin@gmail.com`

 #### Personal projects:
 - [UI Colors](https://ui-colors-eight.vercel.app/#50ae6f) - 🚧 WIP: Generate color palette from a single color